e2nIEE/pandapower/doc/powerflow/run.rst

 .. note::

-    If you are interested in the pypower casefile that pandapower is using for power flow, you can find it in net["_mpc_last_cycle"].
+    If you are interested in the pypower casefile that pandapower is using for power flow, you can find it in net["_ppc"].
     However all necessary informations are written into the pandpower format net, so the pandapower user should not usually have to deal with pypower.

 AC Power Flow